grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] Fix motivation for chase:
+	* (every reader comments on this -- none of them are getting your idea that the one-armed captain is just going through the motions for no reason other than not knowing what else to do)
+	* A possibility: The sub with the ram is after them because a global bounty has been declared on illicit cargo subs.
+		* The sub with the ram is a privateer, licensed to chase cargo subs, capture and take their cargo
+		* It becomes a bit of a story about the wider world: shifting towards globalized markets, away from independent operators
+		* give the one-armed captain back his arm
 * [ ] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
+* [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?
 * [ ] Make a reference to the head --- a joke about how complex it is to operate.
 * [ ] Maybe have Bastian decorating his quarters with plants?
 	* [ ] Ask A what plants could actually grow on a sub